 ¶ Main Menu

-A page that is to be used as the main entry point/dashboard of the TV experience.
+A template that is to be used as the main entry point/dashboard of the TV experience.

 ¶ Offline Menu